AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 23: Understand `std::move` and `std::forward`

+- `std::move` performs an unconditional cast to an rvalue.
+In and of itself, it **doesn’t** move anything.
+- `std::forward` casts its argument to an rvalue only if that argument is bound to an rvalue.
+- Neither `std::move` nor `std::forward` ~~do anything at runtime~~.

 ### 📌 Item 24: Distinguish universal references from rvalue references

+- If a function template parameter has type `T &&` for a deduced type `T`, or if an object is declared using `auto &&`, the parameter or object is a _<u>universal reference</u>_.
+- If the form of the type declaration isn’t precisely `T &&`, or if type deduction does not occur, `T &&` denotes an rvalue reference.
+- Universal references correspond to rvalue references if they’re initialized with rvalues.
+  They correspond to lvalue references if they’re initialized with lvalues.

 ### 📌 Item 25: Use `std::move` on rvalue references, `std::forward` on universal references

+- Apply `std::move` to rvalue references and `std::forward` to universal references the last time each is used.
+- Do the same thing for rvalue references and universal references being returned from functions that return by value.
+- **Never** apply `std::move` or `std::forward` to local objects
+  if they would otherwise be eligible for the _<u>return value optimization</u>_.

 ### 📌 Item 26: Avoid overloading on universal references

+- Overloading on universal references almost always leads to the universal reference overload being called more frequently than expected.
+- Perfect-forwarding constructors are especially problematic, because they’re typically better matches than copy constructors for non-`const` lvalues, and they can hijack derived class calls to base class copy and move constructors.